-ESS2 categorizes the workers into direct workers, contracted workers, community workers and primary supply workers.
-This Labor Management Procedure (LMP) applies to all project workers as defined in ESS2:
+ESS2 categorizes the workers into direct workers, contracted workers, community workers.
+This Labor Management Procedure (LMP) applies to all parent project and its AF workers as defined in ESS2:

-- a) Direct workers- The project will be jointly implemented and directly managed by the Food and Agriculture Organization (FAO) and the United Nations Development Programme (UNDP) and the World Food Programme (WFP) with the involvement of implementing partners (IPs) which include, the Yemen Social Fund for Development (SFD), the Public Works Project (PWP) and Small Micro Enterprise Promotion Service (SMEPS).
-Implementing partners (SFD, PWP, SMEPS) staff are considered also as direct workers. - UNDP: will have a dedicated project team based in Sana'a, including project manager, national coordinator, international and national specialists in M&E, Environmental and Social Safeguard Team, and Adaptive Management.
-The team is backed up by a sub-office in Aden and other subregional offices.
-The project will have support from the regional hub and from experts in New York.
+- a) Direct workers- The parent project and its AF will be jointly implemented and directly managed by The Food and Agriculture Organization (FAO) and the United Nations Development Programme (UNDP) and the World Food Programme (WFP) and the International Committee of the Red Cross (ICRC), as well as with the involvement of implementing partners (IPs) which include, the Yemen Social Fund for Development (SFD), the Public Works Project (PWP) and Small Micro Enterprise Promotion Service (SMEPS).
+Implementing partners (SFD, PWP, SMEPS) staff are considered also as direct workers. - UNDP will have the same dedicated project team to manage the parent project and additional financing, based in Sana'a, including project manager, national coordinator, international and national specialists in M&E, Environmental and Social Safeguard Team, and Adaptive Management.
+The Team is backed up by a sub-office in Aden and other subregional offices.
+The Project will have support from the regional hub and from experts in New York.
 Additional Procurement support is provided from Malaysia.
-The structure builds on the experience with previous WB grants implemented by UNDP in the country, around 8 direct workers are recruited to implement this project. - FAO: will have a Project Coordination Unit (PCU) based in Sana'a, and technical staff deployed in its Aden sub-office and other decentralized hubs to ensure the day-to-day management of the project, including all fiduciary, environmental, and social aspects, as well as monitoring and reporting.
+The structure builds on the experience with previous WB grants implemented by UNDP in the country, around eight (8) direct workers are recruited to implement the parent project and its AF. - FAO will have a Project Coordination Unit (PCU) based in Sana'a, and technical staff deployed in its Aden sub-office and other decentralized hubs to ensure the day-to-day management of the parent and additional project, including all fiduciary, environmental, and social aspects, as well as monitoring and reporting.
 That structure would build on the experience with previous grants implemented by FAO in the country.
-Moreover, the FAO team in Sana'a is backstopped by a dedicated team of technical experts at the Regional (Cairo) and Headquarters (Rome) level in line with the Level 3 fast-track procedures established due to the emergency in Yemen, approximately of 34 direct workers are hired. - WFP: has programme units of Nutrition and in Resilience and Livelihoods (R&L), who will support the project.
-These units have technical specialists and programme personnel at the national level as well as the Area Offices where the activities are directly implemented and provide support to the day to day operations.
+Moreover, the FAO team in Sana'a is backstopped by a dedicated team of technical experts at the Regional (Cairo) and Headquarters (Rome) level in line with the Level 3 fast-track procedures established due to the emergency in Yemen, approximately of 34 direct workers are hired. - WFP has programme units of Nutrition and in Resilience and Livelihoods (R&L), who will support the Project.
+These units have technical specialists and programme personnel at the national level as well as the Area Offices where the activities are directly implemented and provide support to the day-to-day operations.
 A national livelihoods specialist will cover part of the environmental safeguards.
-In addition, WFP has an international protection officer and is in the process of hiring a national senior gender specialist.
-Similarly, WFP Yemen Country Office plans to recruit an international ESF expert.
-WFP receives support from an international ESF specialist at its Regional Bureau (Cairo).
+WFP has an international protection officer and is in the process of hiring a national senior gender specialist.
+Similarly, WFP Yemen Country Office plans recruited an international ESS expert.
+In addition, WFP Yemen Country Office receives support from its ESS Regional Advisor located in Cairo. - ICRC will carry out its activities under the additional financing using the existing team in Yemen.
+Comprised of technical staff in the fields of livelihoods, veterinary services, and analysis and evidence, social and environmental safeguards and logistics, this team will oversee day-to-day operations.
+The team will be supported by a project coordinator based in Amman, as well as regional and global experts on environmental safeguards, accountability to affected populations, sexual violence, fiduciary aspects and monitoring and reporting.